The fecal fat test measures the amount of fat in the stool. This can help gauge the percentage of dietary fat that the body does not absorb.

 This test evaluates fat absorption to tell how well the liver, gallbladder, pancreas, and intestines are working.

 Fat malabsorption can cause a change in your stools called steatorrhea.
-To absorb fat normally, the body needs bile from the gallbladder (or liver if the gallbladder has been removed), enzymes from the pancreas, and normal intestines.
+To absorb fat normally, the body needs bile from the gallbladder (or liver if the gallbladder has been removed), enzymes from the pancreas, and a normal small intestine.

 Less than 7 g of fat per 24 hours.